maxW2000/On-device-music-generator/README.md

 success: already created an APP frame(raw user interface) in Xcode, imported the model and tokenizer into Xcode <br>
 failed: something wrong with the model structure, fail to inference in Xcode

+### 4.2
+success: convert Musicgen to Onnx and run on iOS

 # android development
 ### 2.18